 All students enrolled in a baccalaureate degree program must successfully complete a minimum of 35 semester hours of approved General Studies courses.
 Many General Studies courses are approved as satisfying more than one requirement.
-The following conditions govern the application of courses toward the General Studies requirement.
+The following conditions govern the application of courses toward the General Studies requirement:

-- A single course may be used to satisfy one core area and a maximum of two awareness area requirements. - 2.
-A single course may be used to satisfy a maximum of two awareness area requirements. - A single course cannot be used to satisfy two core area requirements, even if it is approved for more than one core area.
+- A single course may be used to satisfy one core area and a maximum of two awareness area requirements. - A single course may be used to satisfy a maximum of two awareness area requirements. - A single course cannot be used to satisfy two core area requirements, even if it is approved for more than one core area.

-There is no limit to the number of advanced placement (AP) or College-Level Examination Program (CLEP) credits that can be used to meet the General Studies requirement; see "Special Programs for Advanced Placement and Credit," page 60.
+There is no limit to the number of advanced placement (AP) or College-Level Examination Program (CLEP) credits that can be used to meet the General Studies requirement; see "Credit by Examination," page 74.
 However, the natural sciences (SQ and SG) and literacy and critical inquiry (L) portions of the General Studies requirement are not satisfied by CLEP.